 Dr Peter Giles, countertenor, voice-production teacher, choral consultant and director and solo speaker, is an internationally-known authority on the countertenor and the pre-1840 male high voice.
 His doctorate in 2000 is thought to be the first PhD attained solely through research and work on the subject.

 He was a boy chorister in a traditional all-male choir in London, where he studied piano and organ with Leslie Pearson and, for a time, singing with Alfred Heath.
 This was followed by a number of years’ intensive work on singing and vocal production with the countertenor John Whitworth, specialising in early-music repertoire.

 After semi-professional singing experience in London Peter Giles developed a notable career at three of England’s greatest cathedrals.

-Appointed first as alto lay-clerk in the choir at Ely, he held this post for four years before moving to Lichfield, where he took on the role of lay-vicar choral.
-He stayed for three years at Lichfield, before his appointment as lay-clerk at Canterbury.
+Appointed first as an alto lay-clerk in the choir at Ely, he held this post for four years before moving to Lichfield, where he was appointed a lay-vicar choral (an historical musical, not ordained, position).
+Three years later he was appointed a lay-clerk at Canterbury.
 Here he sang for the rest of his cathedral career, holding the position of Senior Lay-Clerk from 1978 till 1994.

 Voice training work

 For some years in the 1980s Peter Giles studied White’s Technique voice production with Arthur Hewlett and qualified as a Registered Teacher.
 He is now one of the country’s leading practitioners and teachers of the technique, which enables speakers, singers and all voice users to develop their potential uniquely without strain on the vocal folds.
 For information on White’s Technique tuition, to enquire about Quodlibet or to ask about any of Peter Giles’ publications or recordings, click here.